 - Some people are naturally more empathetic towards cats than others – try to use this to your advantage.
 If you have vets and/or nurses and technicians who enjoy cats and are more empathetic with them, use these staff members primarily for your feline patients.

-- Although some people are better and more empathetic with cats than others, everyone can learn and improve their cat knowledge and cat-handling skills – make sure this happens in your clinic.
+- Although some people are better and more empathetic with cats than others, everyone can learn and improve their cat knowledge and cat interaction skills – make sure this happens in your clinic.

 - Ensuring that all staff are welcoming to cats, and treat them with gentleness and respect.
 Cats respond better (less fearfully) to gentle handling than to heavy restraint, which should always be a last resort.

 - Staff should be able to recognise when cats are displaying fear and anxiety, and act appropriately (for example, by leaving the cat in a quiet environment for a while to calm down).

 - The clinic environment should be as quiet as possible, and consideration should be given to odours and bright lights that may be stressful for the cat.